-1. A viable potential candidate should have some history 4.
-Establish information centers to 4.
-Establish information what's keep the community abreast of what's for example, "town hall" happening, for example, "town hall" type of settings.
-A monthly community newsletter also would be beneficial in organizing a positive network.
-As noted in the introduction, the people are being used as a cannon fodder for the politicians.
-Apathy; confusion; the lack of sophistication to see through the smoke screens; propaganda and outright lies of the "candidates" are often used as tools for the politicals.
-In the main, the so-called civil rights organizations, civic groups, political hacks; arts community, jack-legged preachers and other petty-bourgeois are so busy "sucking up" to the politicians that they won't put the interest of the community as their number one priority.
-These folk often work in conspiracy with corrupt politicians.
-The so-called progressives, and radical forces are splintered via sectarian politics.
-In the main, their organizing has been minimal and ineffective.
+THE MASSES As noted in the introduction, the people are being used as a cannon fodder for the politicians.
+A pathy; or see through the smoke screens; propaganda and outright lies of the "andidates" are often used as tools for the politicals.
+In the main, the so-called civil rights organizations, civic groups, political hacks; arts community, jack-legged preachers and ther petty-bourgeois are so busy "sucking up" to the politicians that they won't put the interest of the priority.
+These folk often work in conspiracy with corrupt politicans.
+The so-called progressives, and radical forces are splintered via scatarian politics.
+In the main, ineffective.
 The cold-blooded reality of the present mentality of the so-called working class is, at best, naive and exclusionary; at most, reactionary in nature.
 We cannot allow the romanticizing of the "working class" blind the realities.

 WEAT IS TO BE DONE!

-MHAT IS TO BE DONE:

-Given the above gloom and doom

-scenario, what can be done?
-We must

-put aside petty differences and form

-broad-based coalitions (principled)

-around issues in which we can unite.
+WHAT IS TO BE DONE!
+Given the above gloom and doom scenario, what can be done?
+We must put aside petty differences and form broad-based coalitions (principled) around issues in which we can unite.
 The masses must demand accountabilit from the politicians.
-However, it is

-from the politicians.
+However, it is from the politicians.
 However, it is a two-way street.
 Enthusiastic support must be given to the politician who is trying to work in our interest.
 The people must attend council meetings, and other board/commission meetings (i.e board of education, rent leveling, housing).
 We need to unite with other coalitions outside the immediate community to develop and network for community to develop and network for mutual support.
-We must have our own mini-conventions and seriously study mini-conventions and settours; candidates platforms and programs.
+We must have our own mini-conventions and seriously study mini-conventions and serious; even; candidates platforms and programs.
 We must develop the agenda for a candidate to support.